azamatgalidenov/fruitsPrediction/README.md

      - Data Description: Statistical description of numerical data to understand distributions and central tendencies.

 4. **Outliers Identification**
-   - **Method**: Used a boxplot method to identify and remove outliers from the 'weight' column.
+    **Method**: Used a boxplot method to identify and remove outliers from the 'weight' column.
-   - **Process**:
+    **Process**:
-     - **Calculate Quartiles**: Determine the first quartile (Q1) and third quartile (Q3) for the 'weight' column.
+     - Calculate Quartiles: Determine the first quartile (Q1) and third quartile (Q3) for the 'weight' column.
 These quartiles divide the data into four equal parts.
-     - **Compute Interquartile Range (IQR)**: The IQR is calculated as the difference between Q3 and Q1.
+     - Compute Interquartile Range (IQR): The IQR is calculated as the difference between Q3 and Q1.
 It measures the range within which the central 50% of the data falls.
-     - **Determine Bounds**: Calculate the lower and upper bounds for acceptable data values.
+     - Determine Bounds: Calculate the lower and upper bounds for acceptable data values.
 Any data points below the lower bound or above the upper bound are considered outliers.
-     - **Filter Data**: Create a filtered dataset that only includes values within the determined bounds, effectively removing the outliers.
+     - Filter Data: Create a filtered dataset that only includes values within the determined bounds, effectively removing the outliers.

      ```python
      Q1 = data['weight'].quantile(0.25)